danielfgmdz/ChatRoomRecorderReborn/README.md

 <h2 align="center">ChatRoomRecorderReborn is an open source project to record Chaturbate, BongaCams, Stripchat, Flirt4Free, CamSoda and Cam4 shows with no limitations!</h2>

+This project is based on https://github.com/SagalVanderklok/ChatRoomRecorder, which is currently outdated

 ### Features

 - Multiple websites - Supports the most popular Chaturbate, BongaCams, Stripchat, Flirt4Free, CamSoda and Cam4 websites